ab500/ab500.github.io/_posts/2014-08-09-hello-word.md

 At the same time we continue to push out the limits of what's possible.
-Year after year the fields of machine learning and artificial intelligence continue to improve and the state of the art continues to improve.
-We gallop forward with seemly reckless abandon as the impossible continues to crumble.
+Year after year the fields of machine learning and artificial intelligence continue to improve and the state of the art continues to march forward.
+We gallop with seemly reckless abandon as the impossible continues to crumble.

 It's all so very exciting to be a part of and I'd like to share some of that excitement with